rodeofx/shotgunEvents/docs/index.rst

 Advantages of the framework
 ---------------------------

-- Only deal with a single polling mechanism, not with polling in many different scripts.
+- Only deal with a single monitoring mechanism for all scripts, not one per script.
-- Minimize network and database load (only one poller that supplies event to many event processing plugins).
+- Minimize network and database load (only one monitor that supplies event to many event processing plugins).